dbmcclain/Lisp-Actors/xTActors/secure-channel/README.md

 When a server is first contacted by a client, the server sets up an ephemeral service with UUID +SERVER-CONNECT-ID+, which is widely known to the public as a handshake service to establish an encrypted channel.

-Servers validate the parameters - the random and public key ECC points must be valid curve points, the client ECC public key must be among those authorized for access - and then the server responds, over the unencrypted channel, back to that client connection ID.
+Servers validate the client parameters - the random and public key ECC points must be valid curve points, the client ECC public key must be among those authorized for access.
+Once validated the server responds, over the unencrypted channel, back to that client connection ID.
+Any invalid parameters elicits total silence from the server, and the server immediately closes the socket connection.

 The server chooses a random 256-bit integer and its corresponding ECC point expressed in Elligator encoding.
 The server sends that random point back to the client, along with an encrypted information packet.
 The packet